ALTER RESOURCE GROUP

 ALTER RESOURCE GROUP rgroup3 SET MEMORY_LIMIT 30;

-Increase the memory spill ratio for a resource group from the default:
+Update the memory spill ratio for a resource group:

 ALTER RESOURCE GROUP rgroup4 SET MEMORY_SPILL_RATIO 25;